UmarRiaz00095/connected-system/README.md

 # Connected Systems BDD — API to UI Journey

-I built this to demonstrate how a test framework can bridge two separate systems — an API backend and a web UI — where the data flows dynamically from one into the other.
+I built this to demonstrate how a test framework can bridge two separate systems, an API backend and a web UI where the data flows dynamically from one into the other.
 No hardcoded values, no shortcuts.

 ---

 ## What This Tests

 A supply chain journey where I create a pet via the Petstore API and use that pet's data to drive a checkout flow on SauceDemo.
-The UI never knows the data in advance — it comes entirely from the API response at runtime.
+The UI never knows the data in advance, it comes entirely from the API response at runtime.

 ---